Superoscillating Quantum Control Induced By Sequential Selections: Introduction

-In this Letter, we propose a framework called superoscillating quantum control (SQC).
-We exert sequential pre- and post-selections on the system to construct a superoscillating operator function that can uniformly shift the apparatus after each round of selections, resembling shortcuts to adiabaticity~\cite{stareview}.
-This SQC framework requires the design of optimal selections for efficient quantum control while gently perturbing the ground state.
-We demonstrate two preliminary results: a fast nonadiabatic transport of a single trapped ion and a speed-up quantum search algorithm for general quantum computing.
-At the same energy cost~\cite{energetic}, SQC delivers higher fidelity to conventional adiabatic control and still outperforms when the probabilistic cost is included.
-Furthermore, by investigating noise in open systems, we reveal the trade-off between selection rounds and fidelity, showing two types of mechanisms and their consequences for the speed and robustness of SQC protocols.
+In this article, we propose a framework called superoscillating quantum control (SQC).
+SQC manipulates the apparatus wave function efficiently by a measurement-induced superoscillating operator function, engineered through the optimal design of pre- and post-selections.
+We demonstrate two preliminary results: the nonadiabatic transport of a single trapped ion and the speed-up of a quantum search algorithm.
+At the same energy cost~\cite{energetic}, SQC delivers higher fidelity than conventional adiabatic control/computing by gently perturbing the ground state, resembling shortcuts-to-adiabaticity~\cite{stareview}, when the probabilistic cost is included.
+Furthermore, by investigating noise in open systems, we reveal the trade-off between the number of selection rounds and fidelity, identifying two types of mechanisms and their consequences for the speed and robustness of SQC protocols.